TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-iaas-howto-generalques.md

 **Vault**<br>
 - [How to change the vault storage replication type from **GRS to LRS**](https://docs.microsoft.com/azure/backup/backup-create-rs-vault#how-to-change-from-grs-to-lrs-after-configuring-backup)<br>
 - How to move an Azure VM across a [Resource Group or Vault](https://docs.microsoft.com/azure/backup/backup-azure-vm-backup-faq#how-do-i-move-a-vm-backed-up-by-azure-backup-to-a-different-resource-group)<br>
-- How to move a Vault across [Resource Group](https://docs.microsoft.com/azure/backup/backup-azure-move-recovery-services-vault#use-azure-portal-to-move-recovery-services-vault-to-different-resource-group), or across a [Subscription](https://docs.microsoft.com/azure/backup/backup-azure-move-recovery-services-vault#use-azure-portal-to-move-recovery-services-vault-to-a-different-subscription)<br>
+- How to move a Vault across a [Resource Group](https://docs.microsoft.com/azure/backup/backup-azure-move-recovery-services-vault#use-azure-portal-to-move-recovery-services-vault-to-different-resource-group), or across a [Subscription](https://docs.microsoft.com/azure/backup/backup-azure-move-recovery-services-vault#use-azure-portal-to-move-recovery-services-vault-to-a-different-subscription)<br>

-- Moving Recovery points across a Vault or Subscription is not supported <br>
+**Note:** Moving Recovery points across a Vault or Subscription is not supported <br>

 **Backup**<br>
 - [Why is the initial backup taking a long time to complete?](https://docs.microsoft.com/azure/backup/backup-azure-vm-backup-faq#why-initial-backup-is-taking-lot-of-time-to-complete)